Vertex operators, solvable lattice models and metaplectic Whittaker functions: Introduction

-Nevertheless in \cite{BrubakerBuciumasBump} the partition function of the model is shown to equal the spherical Whittaker function on an $n$-fold metaplectic cover of the general linear group; this will be our primary example of the sort of special functions mentioned at the outset.
+Nevertheless in \cite{BrubakerBuciumasBump} the partition function of the model is shown to be solvable and equal the spherical Whittaker function on an $n$-fold metaplectic cover of the general linear group; this will be our primary example of the sort of special functions mentioned at the outset.

 As we will explain in the present paper, an alternate algebraic interpretation is possible if we take $T(z)$ to be the row transfer matrix of an infinite grid; then a module explaining $T(z)$ does appear, and it is the quantum fermionic Fock space defined by Kashiwara, Miwa and Stern~{\cite{KMS}}.
-Thus instead of trying to interpret the vertically oriented edges (which can have only two states $\pm$) as 2-dimensional modules in the category, there is an alternative approach -- one that takes us from the solvable lattice model point of view to the Heisenberg algebra point of view to the second mechanism for producing special functions.
-In this approach, an infinite sequences of vertical edges in a fixed row of our square lattice model parametrize a vector in the \textit{fermionic Fock space} $\mathfrak{F}$.
-The row transfer matrix for the model then becomes an operator $T(z) : \mathfrak{F} \longrightarrow \mathfrak{F}$ with $z \in \mathbb{C}^{\times}$ is a fixed parameter.
+Thus instead of trying to interpret the vertically oriented edges (which can have only two states $\pm$) as 2-dimensional modules in the category, there is an alternative approach -- one that takes us from the solvable lattice model point of view to the Heisenberg algebra point of view, our second mechanism for producing special functions.
+In this approach, an infinite sequence of vertical edges in a fixed row of our square lattice model parametrizes a vector in the \textit{fermionic Fock space} $\mathfrak{F}$.
+The row transfer matrix for the model then becomes an operator $T(z) : \mathfrak{F} \longrightarrow \mathfrak{F}$ with $z \in \mathbb{C}^{\times}$ a fixed parameter.
 The Yang-Baxter equation implies that the operators $T(z_i)$ and $T(z_j)$ commute for any $i$ and $j$.

 In these examples, the space $\mathfrak{F}$ is not the usual fermionic Fock space described (for example) in~{\cite{KacRaina}}.
 Instead it is the quantum Fock space $\mathfrak{F} = \mathfrak{F}_q^{(n)}$ of~{\cite{KMS}}, which is a module for $U_q (\widehat{\mathfrak{sl}}_n)$.
 It will be a consequence of our main theorem that the operators $T(z)$ are $U_q (\widehat{\mathfrak{sl}}_n)$-module homomorphisms.
 It also gives a proof, independent of the Yang-Baxter equation, that the operators $T(z)$ commute.
-The success of this point of view is that the problematic vertical edges for which we had no quantum group interpretation are now brought into the quantum group picture.
+Thus our method here succeeds in providing a quantum group interpretations to these problematic vertical edges in the metaplectic ice model.

 We may picture the Fock space $\mathfrak{F}$ as follows.
 Similar to the way Dirac described the electron sea, consider a quantum particle with an infinite number of states, one for each energy level, and a system of such particles obeying the Pauli exclusion principle where the lowest energy levels are all occupied and the highest levels are unoccupied.
 Thus if $u_i$ represents the particle in a state with energy $i$, then a basis of $\mathfrak{F}$ consists of vectors